marhop/literate-binary/examples/tiff/README.md

   including an introduction to the file format (start here!)
 * [grayscale-tiff.md](grayscale-tiff.md) - a basic grayscale TIFF file,
   including an introduction to the file format (alternatively, start here!)
+* [palette-tiff.md](palette-tiff.md) - a basic palette TIFF file, including an introduction to the file format (alternatively, start here!)
 * [tiff-with-duplicate-pointer-error-1.md](tiff-with-duplicate-pointer-error-1.md) -
   a file that violates the TIFF specification because of a duplicate pointer in the XResolution and YResolution fields